Note: Device OS was previously referred to as system firmware, and may still be called system firmware in certain Particle interfaces.

 The easiest place to find the version of Device OS running on your device is in the Web IDE.
 From the main view, click on the devices icon () from the sidebar.
 This opens up the device drawer.
 From here, find the desired device and click on the arrow () to expand device details.
 You should now see the Device OS version running on the device:

-You can also find this information in the Desktop IDE, in the bottom rail:
+You can also find this information in the console by opening the details for a device:

 For devices in which you do not have physical access, you have the ability to update Device OS over-the-air.

 One of the easiest and safest ways to update Device OS is to simply flash an application firmware that was compiled against a newer version of Device OS.
 The device will receive the incompatible firmware app, and use safe mode healer to automatically download the newer system modules.

 In the Web IDE, this can be done by using the Device OS target dropdown, and choosing a version that is newer than what is currently on the device.

 Now, compile and flash the firmware by clicking on the flash () icon.
 Your device will receive the new application firmware and reboot.
 Then, it will automatically enter safe mode and trigger the cloud to resolve the incompatibility by sending it Device OS version 0.7.0-rc.3.